John-Barnes/RepData_PeerAssessment1/PA1_template.md

 #### comparison of the two histograms

-Obviously the kurtosis (spikiness) of the distribution has become much more acute with the addition of the interpolated values.
+Obviously  kurtosis (spikiness) of the distribution has become much more acute with the addition of the interpolated values.
 The histogram still looks roughly like it might be a normal or a  binomial distribution, but the peak is proportionately higher, and the standard deviation smaller.